autonomys/autonomys_gitbook/subspace-protocol/terminology.md

 ### Shannon

 A Shannon is the smallest unit of an AI3, equal to $$10^{-18}$$AI3.
-AI3s are divisible up to 18 decimal places to allow for microtransactions.
+AI3 tokens are divisible up to 18 decimal places to allow for microtransactions.

 Shannon is named after Claude Shannon, a mathematician, electrical engineer, and cryptographer known as "the father of information theory".
 His work was central to the rise of digital computing and laid the foundations for the information age.